robotlolita/siren/documentation/overview.md

 A redesign of the numeric system will move Siren closer to Scheme's numeric tower:

   - Arbitrary precision integers will be the default for integer constants;

   - Arbitrary precision decimals will be the default for decimal constants;

   - Rationals will be the default for fractional constants (not supported yet);

   - Numeric operations will choose the most appropriate number type in the result, between the above three types.
 Additionally, there'll be a context for operations without automatic conversions;

-- Limited numbers (Byte, (Unsigned-)Integer-16, (Unsigned-)Integer-32, (Unsigned-)Integer-64, Float-32, Float-64) will be provided as additional entities, which one may convert the initial constants to, with some precision loss.
+  - Limited numbers (Byte, (Unsigned-)Integer-16bits, (Unsigned-)Integer-32bits,
+    (Unsigned-)Integer-64bits, Float-32bits, Float-64bits) will be provided as
+    additional entities, which one may convert the initial constants to, with some precision loss.
 Operations on these will never convert automatically between types.

 ## Text handling

-Like in Swift, text objects in Siren are entirely opaque.
-Unlike Swift, text objects in Siren are also immutable.
+Like in Swift, text subjects in Siren are entirely opaque.
+Unlike Swift, text subjects in Siren are also immutable.
 Operations on text always return a new text, and it's not possible to look at the contents without getting a particular view for the text.
 Currently, only a `Characters` view is implemented, which allows one to look at the contents of a text as a list of character clusters (this is currently broken, btw).

+Siren differentiates between `"Text with escape sequences"` and `"""Raw text"""`, in the literals, but they both result in the same `Text` subject, and both support multi-line text literals.

 ## Collections